Indonesian Idol season 7: Elimination round

 The Elimination rounds were held at Studio 4 RCTI Jakarta starting 7 February 2012.
 There were 109 contestants at the start of Elimination round (one of them was disqualified because didn't attend the judging).
 The contestants performed solo for the first round, and 52 advanced to the next round, where the contestants performed in groups.
 The contestants were then separated into five rooms, with two room of contestants being eliminated and one room of contestants that must perform again in front of judges.
 The remaining 27 contestants made it through to the final "Sing For Your Life" round.
 In that round, each contestant performed a song of their own choosing.
 Only 15 contestants made it through to the Top 15.

 Semi-finalists

 After the 27 remaining contestants sang their final solo in the Sing For Your Life round, they were called one by one to hear the final judgement.
 The semi-finalists were announced in the 30 March episode, with the top fifteen being revealed at the episode’s end.
-Due to personal reasons, Henriyanto, one of Top 15 chosen, withdrew from the competition and was replaced by previously eliminated contestant Kanza Dinar.
+For personal reasons, Henriyanto, one of Top 15 chosen, withdrew from the competition and was replaced by previously eliminated contestant Kanza Dinar.